 Rows two to five in table 2 summarize log hourly wages by wage-setting regimes.
 On average, employees with individual contracts earn the lowest wages (2.786).
 Wages paid according to a collective agreement are markedly higher (2.810), and highest wages are paid by firms subject to a firm-level agreement (2.833).
 Wage dispersion as measured by the standard deviation of log hourly wages is lowest among employees under collective coverage (0.286) and only slightly higher in case of firm-level contracts (0.314).
-Employees with individually negotiated wages however face a remarkably higher variation (0.420).
+Employees with individually negotiated wages however face a remarkably higher variation (0.420).13

 The descriptive evidence thus is consistent with the considerations in the literature outlined above.
 Yet the observed differences in wage levels and wage dispersion are not necessarily caused by the different bargaining regimes.
 First, they may conceal differences in union power between different labor market segments.
 Second, they may result from underlying heterogeneity in employee or firm characteristics.
-Both of these issues are investigated in the next section.
+Both of these issues are investigated by means of OLS and quantile wage regressions.